nbarikipoulos/poppy-robot-core/README.md

 By default, the poppy robot core:
 - Perform a live discovering of the structure of the target robot,
-- Use default connection settings for a Poppy Ergo Jr aka target hostname is set to 'poppy.local' and the REST API served by pypot and the snap server port (used for led settings of dynamixel xl-320) are supposed to respectively be set to the 8080 and 6969 ports.
+- Use default connection settings for a Poppy Ergo Jr aka target hostname is set to 'poppy.local' and the REST API served by pypot is supposed to be set to the 8080 port.

 Users can easily set their own settings through optionnal arguments of the createPoppy factory.